 The Richland Performing Arts Center Tech Club is an organization which provides students an opportunity to develop and work in a professional Theatre.
 Students are responsible for operating the Theatre during school functions as well as professional theatrical rentals.
 Students obtain knowledge of operating the Theatre light and sound systems as well as all stage rigging, set designs, lighting designs and sound designs.

 The Richland Ski Club is an organization which provides students an opportunity to develop a skill and sport they can enjoy for a lifetime.
 The Ski Club sponsors several ski outings to Seven Springs Ski Resort at reduced rates including transportation to and from the resort.
 The Richland Ski Club also provides an opportunity to ski at the largest and arguably the best resort in the east, Killington, Vermont.
 It is not necessary to be able to ski, or even own equipment, lessons and rentals are easily arranged with beginners as well as experts.
 The Ski Club accepts members who follow simple guidelines, and having fun is a priority!!!

 Advisors: Miss Pruchnic & Mr. Kubay

-STUDENTS AGAINST DRUNK DRIVING (SADD)
+STUDENTS AGAINST DESTRUCTIVE DECISIONS (SADD)

 Membership in SADD is open to all 9th-12th grade students.
 The purpose of this organization is to promote awareness of the dangers of alcohol and drinking and driving.
 The members plan and participate in the Nationwide Prom Promise Campaign and sponsor various other awareness activities throughout the school year.